Nursing Home Pre-Admission Screening

-The assessment is a personal interview with the individual and family members or caregivers conducted by hospital personnel or staff from the Area Agency on Aging.
-The interview questions seek information about the need for assistance with activities of daily living such as bathing, meal preparation, housekeeping and laundry.
+CARE stands for Client Assessment, Referral and Evaluation.
+Everyone seeking a permanent move to a Kansas medicaid certified nursing facility must be assessed by the CARE program.
+A CARE assessment is a personal interview with the individual and family members or caregivers conducted by hospital personnel or staff from the Area Agency on Aging.
+The interview includes questions about the need for assistance with activities of daily living such as bathing, dressing, toileting, meal preparation, housekeeping and laundry.

-The results of the assessment are used to plan for long-term care services.
-Each person assessed receives a long-term care threshold score and a certificate that shows the assessment was completed.
-Most people assessed qualify functionally for nursing home care based on their score.They are also provided with information about community-based alternatives to living in a nursing facility.
+The CARE assessment can qualify a person functionally for nursing home care.
+Most people assessed qualify functionally based on their long-term care threshold score.They are also provided with information about community-based alternatives to living in a nursing facility.
 Individuals can then choose to proceed with nursing home care, or consider other options.